chrismdp/chrismdp.github.com/_posts/2024-12-02-the-job-is-not-to-build.md

 On release, I got negative feedback.
 There were a tirade of Steam reviews stating similar issues to early feedback I had received.
 I discovered that outside a small niche not enough people wanted to play it.

-At that point I started to listen.
+At that point I was worried.
 My response was to build more.
 I released many patches.
 These made a small difference, but did not move the needle.

 The problem was not that I did not talk to customers, or look at engagement metrics.
 The problem was that I did not listen.